TESOL Teacher Education programme

-Certificate in English Language Teaching to Adults is a training course provided by Masaryk University CELTA centre CZ025 certified by the University of Cambridge to train teachers of English to speakers of other languages.
+The Certificate in English Language Teaching to Adults is a training course provided by the Masaryk University CELTA Centre CZ025 certified by the University of Cambridge to train teachers of English to speakers of other languages.
 CELTA is an internationally recognised certification in the field of teaching English and is designed for present and future teachers of English who wish to gain an internationally-acclaimed teaching certificate.

-CELTA at Masaryk University is specific in being spread over a fifteen-week period, which is directly linked with semesters at MU, offering its participants the unique experience of teaching both native English-speakers and Czech students at once.
+The CELTA course at Masaryk University is specific in being spread over a fifteen-week period, which is directly linked with semesters at MU, offering its participants the unique experience of teaching both native English-speakers and Czech students at the same time.

-CELTA at MU offers training in a communicative teaching approach, which can be easily adapted to different age groups and cultures, hence widely recognised by employers around the world.
-What is more, MU does not require previous teaching experience or Czech language skills to take the course.
+CELTA at MU offers training in a communicative teaching approach, which can be easily adapted to different age groups and cultures, and hence is widely recognised by employers around the world.
+What is more, MU does not require previous teaching experience or Czech language skills in order to take the course.

-Find more information about CELTA course at Masaryk University here.
+Find further information about the CELTA course at Masaryk University here.

-TESOL Teacher Education programme opens in spring semester of each academic year only.
-The purpose of the program is to bring together Czech and English-speaking students in order to foster understanding and broaden both groups' social, academic and professional experience – all of which are a vital part of succeeding in teaching English as a foreign language.
-The program integrates the fundamentals of language learning theory and hands-on teaching practice.
-A unique aspect of this selective program is that native English speakers and non-native speakers study and practise together.
-In addition to the TESOL-related courses, students can choose from courses on applied linguistics, the Czech language, and a number of courses relating to the Czech cultural heritage.
+The TESOL Teacher Education programme opens in the spring semester of each academic year only.
+The purpose of the programme is to bring together Czech and English-speaking students in order to foster understanding and broaden both groups' social, academic and professional experience – all of which are a vital part of succeeding in teaching English as a Foreign Language.
+The programme integrates the fundamentals of language learning theory and hands-on teaching practice.
+A unique aspect of this selective programme is that native English speakers and non-native speakers study and practise together.
+In addition to the TESOL-related courses, students can choose from courses on applied linguistics, the Czech language and a number of courses relating to Czech cultural heritage.

-Students who successfully complete the course of study earn the internationally recognized Certificate in English Language Teaching to Adults (CELTA).
-The actual CELTA component of the program is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that ancient centre of learning.
-The TESOL TE program is supported by the State University of New York (SUNY), Oswego, which enables students to earn academic credit recognized in North America.
+Students who successfully complete the course of study earn the internationally-recognised Certificate in English Language Teaching to Adults (CELTA).
+The actual CELTA component of the programme is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that ancient centre of learning.
+The TESOL TE programme is supported by the State University of New York (SUNY), Oswego, which enables students to earn academic credits recognised in North America.

-Enrolment is open to undergraduates (in their junior or senior year), students at the M.A. level, and recent graduates.
+Enrolment is open to undergraduates (in their junior or senior year), students at M.A. level and recent graduates.
 Students do not need previous Czech language study or prior teaching experience; however, some general background in educational theory is helpful.
-Minimum 2.75 GPA overall.
+A minimum 2.75 GPA overall.
 Applicants must be at least 20 years of age at the time of interview.

 Housing and meals

-Accommodation and meals are included in the program fee.
-Students live in university dormitories sharing double rooms (each with an ensuited bathroom and kitchenette) with Czech or other foreign students.
+Accommodation and meals are included in the programme fee.
+Students live in university dormitories sharing double rooms (each with an en-suite bathroom and kitchenette) with Czech or other foreign students.
 They have access to university computer centres, sports facilities, canteens and laundries.